Teloschistales

 The Teloschistales are an order of mostly lichen-forming fungi belonging to the class Lecanoromycetes in the division Ascomycota.
 According to one 2008 estimate, the order contains 5 families, 66 genera, and 1954 species.
 The predominant photobiont partners for the Teloschistales are green algae from the genera Trebouxia and Asterochloris.

+Molecular phylogenetics

+The higher-level phylogenetic relationships of the Teloschistales and other members of the two major subclasses of Lecanoromycetes, Lecanoromycetidae and Ostropomycetidae, were clarified in a 2018 publication by Kraichak and colleagues.
+In the Teloschistales, the family Teloschistaceae has a sister taxon relationship with Megalosporaceae, and the clade containing these two families is itself sister to a clade containing families Brigantiaeaceae and Letrouitiaceae.